We are currently looking for volunteers with Mild Cognitive Impairment (MCI) and early Alzheimer’s disease

 - Are in good health

-- Have little to no memory concerns or have a diagnosis of early Alzheimer’s disease or Mild Cognitive Impairment (MCI)
+- Have a diagnosis of early Alzheimer’s disease or Mild Cognitive Impairment (MCI)

 - Are willing and able to undergo in-clinic assessments, memory testing and other test procedures